Josefinekihlstrom/Plant-Memory/README.md

 #### Changes I made throuought the project
-- Instead of adding the feature of giving the player the option to change background music I decided to replace it with a questionmark icon in the Menu/Information section to simply provide the player who doesn't know how to play a memory game with information about how to play.
+- Instead of adding the feature of giving the player the option to change background music I decided to replace it with a questionmark icon in the Menu section to simply provide the player who doesn't know how to play a memory game with information about how to play.
 I'm sure however that most people today know how to play a memory game, but for me it would feel omitted not to share that information with the player who wants to play but doesn't know how.